 At the end of November 1940 Mrs Roberts resigned as teacher and it wasn't until the beginning of the following year that Miss Fraser of Lambourne came to fill the gap for the time being.
 It turned out that her stay would be a considerably long one as she didn't leave until June 1943.
-In April the following year Mrs Blakiston gave up her charge of the school and she was replaced by Kathleen Eve Collins on the 1st May 1944.
+In April the following year Mrs Blakiston gave up her charge of the school and was replaced by Kathleen Eve Collins on the 1st May 1944.

-On the 8th January 1945, it was stated that the, 'School re-opened by me Tom Knowles BA, Trained Certified Teacher as supply head teacher.
+On the 8th January 1945 there is an entry in the log, 'School re-opened by me Tom Knowles BA, Trained Certified Teacher as supply head teacher.
 Miss Collins is away on sick leave.
 Attendance rather low on account of colds and cold weather.'
-Tom was there until March 16th when Miss Collins returned.
+Tom was the Vicar for Bourton at the time and, it seems, also a qualified teacher.
+He stood in until March 16th when Miss Collins returned.
 The end of 1945 came without a single mention in the logbook that the war had also come to an end.
 It's very likely that was because everyone was so pleased to see the back of it.

 Kathleen Collins left the school as Head on the 22nd July 1948 and her place was taken by Gwenllian M. Worwood at the start of the new term on the 8th September 1948.
 It was this year that the supplying of school dinners was about to come to fruition.
 An entry in the log in October noted that 'A supply of utensils arrived in the lunch hour for the School Dinners that was checked and the invoice signed.
 All these utensils have been put in the Dinner Room on Bourton Hill.'
 The old school building was still very much in use.
 The serving of school dinners started on 1st December and the log noted that, 'the children walk up to the old school dinner room in the dinner hour under supervision.'
-However, this arrangement didn't last long as one year later the log noted that in early November 1949, 'school canteen closes today and Mrs Warren's services no longer required as Cook.
+However, this arrangement didn't last long as one year later the log noted that in early November 1949, 'school canteen closes today and Mrs

+Warren's services no longer required as Cook.
 School dinners are brought now from Wantage Cooking Depot and the meals are being eaten in school instead of at the old school on Bourton Hill.'